paintparty/rygb-js/readme.md

 <br>

 Although color conversions and manipulations are outside the scope of this utility, `rygb` can be used to supply parsable input to other packages that provide a vast array of such functionality.
-Popular, well-supported JavaScript color libraries include [color](https://github.com/Qix-/color), [one-color](https://github.com/One-com/one-color), [chroma.js](https://github.com/gka/chroma.js/), and [TinyColor](https://github.com/bgrins/TinyColor).
+Popular, well-supported JS color libraries include [color](https://github.com/Qix-/color), [one-color](https://github.com/One-com/one-color), [chroma.js](https://github.com/gka/chroma.js/), and [TinyColor](https://github.com/bgrins/TinyColor).

 <br>